Dr. Paul Terry

 Chief Technology Officer

 As the Chief Technology Officer, Paul provides the vision and technical leadership at PHEMI.
 Paul combines his visionary approach to technology and his ability to bring new technologies into reality with 10 years of experience in healthcare.
-He now leads PHEMI in order to enable enterprises in and beyond the healthcare industry to capitalize on their data and become data-driven innovators.
+He now leads PHEMI product strategy in order to enable enterprises in and beyond the healthcare industry to capitalize on their data and become data-driven innovators.

 Paul spent over a decade as the secretary/treasurer and technology adviser for the Michael Smith Foundation for Health Research, British Columbia’s health research support agency, and was one of the Entrepreneurs-in-Residence at SFU Venture Labs.
 Prior to his experience in healthcare and venture capital, Paul was the CTO and cofounder of OctigaBay Systems – a pioneer in high-performance computing – which was acquired by Cray Inc., the world leader in supercomputing.
 He was also the cofounder and CTO of Abatis Systems, which was acquired by Redback Networks in one of the largest technology acquisitions in Canadian history.
 Paul’s early career included senior roles at Newbridge Networks and at technology companies in the UK.
 Paul was awarded Canada’s “Top 40 Under 40″ award in 2000.
 He holds an MBA from the Cranfield School of Management, a marketing diploma from the Chartered Institute of Marketing, a PhD in Electrical Engineering and an honours Bachelor’s degree from the University of Liverpool.